 Passengers are used to experiencing ubiquitous connectivity on the ground.
-Now with GX Aviation and, together with the launch of our new European Aviation Network, we deliver uninterrupted, high-quality broadband for passengers anywhere in the world.
+With GX Aviation and, together with the launch of our new European Aviation Network, we deliver uninterrupted, high-quality broadband for passengers anywhere in the world.

-Whether passengers want to stream videos via their own smartphone or tablet on Netflix, watch the latest news headlines unfold in real-time or read the inflight magazine in a richer, personalised digital format – it’s all possible with our ground-breaking GX Aviation broadband service.
+Whether passengers want to stream videos via their own smartphone or tablet on Netflix, watch the latest news headlines unfold in real-time or read the inflight magazine in a richer, personalised, digital format – it’s all possible with our ground-breaking passenger broadband services.

 Putting passengers in control of their own entertainment allows airlines to save costs on content licensing fees.
 A digital inflight magazine can provide a more tailored experience – promoting the flight’s destination, for example, through the sort of immersive experiences that passengers have come to expect.
 In the future, this could lead to the reduction of seat-back entertainment systems.